darrenjw/scala-glm/README.md

 This library has a dependence on Breeze, so if you have a dependence on `scala-glm` you don't need to add an additional dependence on Breeze.

-### ScalaDoc
+### Documentation

-Documentation can be generated with `sbt doc`.
+ScalaDoc documentation can be generated with `sbt doc`.
 For a recent build of the docs for the latest snapshot, see here: [API documentation](https://darrenjw.github.io/scala-glm/api/scalaglm/)

-But to get started, see some simple example usages, below.
+To get started, see some very simple example usages, below.

+More interesting runnable examples can be found in the [examples subdirectory](examples/) of this repo.

 ## PCA